java.lang.Object

 Parameters:

 validators - The validators to combine with an AND logic.
+Must not be null and must not contain null elements.

 Returns: